-Prof. Klaus W. Larres, Ph.D., is the Richard M. Krasno Distinguished Professor of History and International Affairs at the University of North Carolina in Chapel Hill, NC.
-He has recently served as a Counselor and Senior Policy Adviser at the German Embassy in Beijing, China.
-Email: firstname.lastname@example.org
+Professor Klaus W. Larres, Ph.D., is the Richard M. Krasno Distinguished Professor of History and International Affairs at the University of North Carolina in Chapel Hill, NC.
+He is presently a Fellow at the Woodrow Wilson Center in Washington, DC.
+Earlier in 2023 he was a Visiting Scholar at the Center of European Studies at Harvard University.
+In 2018 he served as a Counselor and Senior Policy Adviser at the German Embassy in Beijing, China.
+Email: email@example.com

 Larres focuses on the foreign, economic and security policies of the U.S., China, Germany and the EU.
 In particular, he writes and lectures on economic and political relations among the triangle US-China-EU/Germany.
 He also works on transatlantic relations, the history of the Global Cold War & the life and politics of Winston Churchill.
 He has also written on the complex North Korea problem and on EU politics and Brexit.

 In short, Larres’ major research interests are threefold:

 1. Current economic, security and political relations U.S.--China--EU/Germany;

 2. Transatlantic relations, U.S., German and British foreign policy, and EU politics;

 3. The Global Cold War & 20th century international history; politics of W. Churchill.

 Larres is the former holder of the Henry A Kissinger Chair in Foreign Policy at the Library of Congress in Washington, DC, and the former Clifford Hackett Visiting Professor of European History at Yale University.
 He also taught British Politics at Johns Hopkins University/SAIS in Washington, DC.
 In 2016-17 he was selected as a Member/ Fellow of the Institute for Advanced Study (IAS) in Princeton, NJ.